evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

                             n.before = Inf, n.after = Inf) %>%
   # element_id is the sentence id from unnest_token
   group_by(element_id) %>%
-  # in a few instances, sentimentr::sentiment's tokenization approach disagrees with tidyverse::unnest_tokens' with
+  # in a few instances, sentimentr::sentiment's tokenization approach disagrees with tidytext::unnest_tokens' with
   # for those few instances, we'll use summary statistics for each sentence
   summarise(word_count = sum(word_count),
             sentiment = mean(sentiment))